d12frosted/elpa-mirror/melpa/pinyin-isearch-readme.txt

-There is two types of search: for pinyin (pīnyīn) and for Chinese characters (汉字) text.
+There are two types of search: for pinyin (pīnyīn) and for Chinese characters (汉字) text.

 You can use both or select one of them.